NeelKanwal/ML-Techniques_for_network_tracing/README.md

 ## Conlcusion

-In our case where we have ten classes of different traffic, RF will do it well for each class resulting in some accuracy for resemblance with a class and we can classify the flow to highest scoring trees.
+In our case where we have ten classes of different traffic, Randorm Fores will do it well for each class resulting in some accuracy for resemblance with a class and we can classify the flow to highest scoring trees.
 Problem in this case is choosing a higher estimators for proper validaiton score. for kind of data where as Neural Networks are universal approximators works better for forecasting and Image processing problems.